stephencweiss/stephencharlesweiss.com/content/blog/2019-04-05/closure-and-lexical-scope.md

 Here’s a video of it in practice and debugging with Chrome Dev Tools

-Will Sentance, a founder of CodeSmiths, refers to a lexical scope as a function’s backpack (rather than the more colloquial “closure”).
+Will Sentance, a founder of CodeSmiths, refers to a lexical scope as a function’s backpack (rather than the more colloquial "closure").

 I like this for two reasons: